A topic from the subject of Analysis in Chemistry.

 Conclusion

 The periodic classification of elements is a powerful tool that has been used to advance our understanding of the chemical elements and their properties.
-It has played a vital role in the development of modern chemistry and has applications in a wide variety of fields, including materials science, chemistry, and biology.
+It has played a vital role in the development of modern chemistry and has applications in a wide variety of fields, including materials science, chemistry, biology, and nuclear chemistry.

 Key Points: